 5.1.2 Not all suspected misconduct needs to be dealt with under an agency's s15(3) procedures.
 Other approaches such as performance management, counselling, or alternative dispute resolution, such as mediation, may be the most effective way to address behaviour that is minor misconduct.

-5.1.3 When considering concerns about an employee's behaviour that relate both to the employee's effective performance and to suspected breaches of the Code, clause 4.2 of the Australian Public Service Commissioner's Directions 2013 (the Directions) requires agency heads to have regard to any relevant standards and guidance issued by the Australian Public Service Commissioner (the Commissioner) before initiating an investigation under the agency's s15(3) procedures.
+5.1.3 When considering concerns about an employee's behaviour that relate both to the employee's effective performance and to suspected breaches of the Code, section 40 of the Australian Public Service Commissioner's Directions 2016 (the Directions) requires agency heads to have regard to any relevant standards and guidance issued by the Australian Public Service Commissioner (the Commissioner) before initiating an investigation under the agency's s15(3) procedures.

-5.1.4 The material at paragraphs 5.1.5 to 5.1.9 below provides the standards and guidance referred to in clause 4.2 of the Directions.
+5.1.4 The material at paragraphs 5.1.5 to 5.1.9 below provides the standards and guidance referred to in section 40 of the Directions.

 5.1.5 The purpose of the Code is to set out the minimum behavioural standards required of APS employees.
 Taking action in cases of suspected misconduct is primarily aimed at protecting the integrity of the agency and the APS and thereby maintaining public confidence in public administration.
 Rather than seeking to punish the employee, an aim of misconduct action is to maintain proper standards of conduct by APS employees and protect the reputation of the APS.